 Hoodoo Canyon Trail is a 9.1 mile moderately trafficked out and back trail located near Boyds, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and nature trips and is accessible from May until October.
+The trail is primarily used for hiking and nature trips and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This was an interesting hike.
 My buddies and I stayed over the weekend at Emerald Lake, which was very low bur still very awesome.
 When you are at the lake there is not much exploring you can do, for you are inside canyon walls, but we had a great time.
 The trail is moderate and could be done by kids around twelve and up more easily if you had to go out and back the same day; for younger children be prepared to take your time and stay the night at the lake.
 Be advised there are only about 3 spots that you could actually camp at.
 Also, we are always looking for a little more challenge in our hikes so instead of taking the Hoodoo Canyon Trail to Emerald lake we took a left turn at the the sign just across the wood bridge and went nearly straight up to hit the the trail and headed North to Emerald Lake.
 Beautiful country; always a pleasure to be in God's country.